 The comments relating to market outlook contain forwardlooking statements and information relating to Company expectations.
 Forward-looking statements involve risks and uncertainties inherent to forecasts and are based solely on assessments undertaken as of the date on which such statements are made.
 Thanks to the significant number of factors involved, the Company warns investors that actual results could differ materially from expectations.

 The prospects for growth are promising in all of the countries in which Maroc Telecom Group operates (Morocco and countries in sub-Saharan Africa).
-Despite an unprecedented economic and health context in 2020, African economies are set to return to growth in 2021.
-Morocco's 2021 Finance Act forecasts 4.8% growth in GDP, while the International Monetary Fund expects average GDP growth of 5% in 2021 for all ten sub-Saharan countries in which Maroc Telecom operates.
-In terms of the growth prospects of the telecom markets in particular, Morocco should be distinguished from other Group entities since that market presents a different set of challenges.
+After the economic recovery in 2021, African economies will continue this growth momentum in 2022 despite the complexity of the economic and health context.
+Morocco's 2022 Finance Act forecasts 3.2% growth in GDP, while the International Monetary Fund expects average GDP growth of 5.7% in 2022 for all ten sub-Saharan countries in which Maroc Telecom operates.
+In terms of the growth prospects of the telecom markets in particular, Morocco should be distinguished from other Group entities since thoses markets presents a different set of challenges.

-1.4.1 Moroccan telecom market outlook and Maroc Telecom's business strategy
+1.4.1 Moroccan telecom market outlook and Maroc Telecom Group's business strategy